makerdao/mips/MIP10/mip10.md

 3. An Oracle Team submits a Polling Vote to the Governance Portal.

-4. If the Polling Vote passes the Oracle Team gives affected customers 30 days notice via the email stored in [MIP12c11](MIP10c12-Subproposal-Template.md).
+4. If the Polling Vote passes the Oracle Team gives affected customers 30 days notice via the email stored in [MIP10c12](MIP10c12-Subproposal-Template.md).

-5. The Oracle Team updates [MIP10c11](MIP10c11-Subproposal-Template) to update the fees for each modified entry and submit a PR to the MIPS Github repo.
+5. The Oracle Team updates [MIP10c11: List of Oracle Whitelists](MIP10c11-List-of-Oracle-Whitelists.md) to update the fees for each modified entry and submit a PR to the MIPS Github repo.

 ---